 Appendix B provides a summary of the number of structures with condition issues within each asset component category.
-It is based on the Transmission Line Refurbishment Criteria document.
+The figures for each (Option A and Option B) are based on the Transmission Line Refurbishment Criteria document.

 2. Related needs/opportunities